 What is Anterior Cutaneous Nerve Entrapment Syndrome?

 Also known as a trapped, inflamed, or pinched nerve, anterior cutaneous nerve entrapment syndrome, or ACNES, can occur in the upper or lower abdomen, as well as in the groin and cause groin pain.
+Dr. Jacob is an expert at treating ACNES in NYC and the surrounding areas.

 A tear in the external oblique fascia or nearby scar tissue can trap or pinch a nearby or penetrating unnamed nerve branch.